mvolkmann/blog/src/swift/SFSymbols.md

   but not retaining the changes.
   Changes can also be reversed after each layer has changed.

-- Replace - one symbol is replaced by another, either one layer at a time or the whole symbol
+- Replace - one symbol is replaced by another

+  This can happen either one layer at a time or all layers at once (whole symbol).
+  A good example is switching between the play and pause icons.